sap-tutorials/Tutorials/tutorials/cp-starter-integration-cpi-design-iflow/cp-starter-integration-cpi-design-iflow.md

 ---

 ## Prerequisites
- - You have provisioned your SAP Cloud Platform Integration Suite tenant.
+ - You have provisioned your SAP Integration Suite tenant.
 For more information, see [Set Up Integration Suite Trial](cp-starter-isuite-onboard-subscribe).

 ## Details
 ### You will learn